 code42 CLI using:

-First, set your profile:
+First, create your profile:

 Your profile contains the necessary properties for logging into Code42 servers.
+After running

+the program prompts you about storing a password.
 If you agree, you are then prompted to input your password.

 code42 profile show.
+However,

 code42 profile show will confirm that a

 password exists for your profile.
 If you do not set a password, you will be securely prompted to enter a password each

 You can add multiple profiles with different names and the change the default profile with the